JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 then green on connection, followed by a fresh reading.
 Test with the phone unreachable as well.
 Confirm a prepared/returning session cannot be restarted and normal phone-relay double-tap still refreshes the display.

+### Device result and Watch system connection alerts

+The user successfully installed the updated Watch build and switched collection to Watch and back without cycling phone Bluetooth.
+This confirms both directions for that test; the remaining restart, signal-loss and reset checks are still needed.

+The user also identified an intermittent system connection popup when the Watch app is backgrounded, followed by an instruction to open xDrip to reconnect.
+The shared phone collector had enabled CoreBluetooth connection/disconnection alerts on Watch as well.
+Watch now passes empty connection options, matching the prototype's default behavior; phone options are unchanged.
+This suppresses the requested background connection alerts, not system permission or pairing prompts.
+It does not provide background runtime: keep Watch visible for this checkpoint.

+The actual Watch collector/coordinator dependency closure passes watchOS SDK typechecking after this change.
+Device confirmation that the popup no longer appears remains pending.